Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Frozen Hemlock Falls in South Mountain Reservation

 South Mountain Reservation is home to many natural wonders, and Hemlock Falls is no exception.
-It’s located on the South Orange side of South Mountain Reservation.
-Hemlock Falls doesn’t have the strongest flow of water, but is still very pretty to look at.
+It’s located on the South Orange Avenue side of South Mountain Reservation.

 Once you park, there’s a relatively easy trail that takes you straight to the Falls.
 Once you travel up the initial trail, take the first left and that trail takes you straight there.
 The trail to the Falls is easy to maneuver, but I still recommend wearing sneakers.

-👉 Pro Tip: Parking near Hemlock Falls is limited and you may have a hard time finding a spot.
+👉 Pro Tip: Parking near Hemlock Falls is limited, so you may have a hard time finding a spot.
 Be aware, as its popularity means you may have to wait for a parking spot to open up.

 Greenbrook Falls